zakudriver/nyan-mode-vscode/README.md

 ## Release Notes

+### 1.2.0

+Now nyan is replaced by font icon!
+And add the settings menu.

-### 1.0.0
+### 1.1.2

-Initial release ...
+After a lot of thought, i think should be allowed to modify nyan's face and change curve.

 ### 1.1.1

 When modify settings.json, nyan-mode it will change accordingly.
 And fix default configs bugs.

-### 1.1.2
+### 1.0.0

-After a lot of thought, i think should be allowed to modify nyan's face and change curve.
+Initial release ...

 ---